-18.1 Appointment of Initial Watermaster.
+Appointment of Initial Watermaster.
+18.1

-Watermaster.
-The Watermaster shall be a five (5) member board composed of one (1) representative each from AVEK and one (1) Public Water Supplier representative selected by District No. 40, Palmdale Water District, Quartz Hill Water District, Littlerock Creek Irrigation District, California Water Service Company, Desert Lake Community Services District, North Edwards Water District, City of Palmdale, City of Lancaster, Palm Ranch Irrigation District, and Rosamond Community Services District, and three (3) landowner Parties, composed of one (1) Member of the Non-Pumper Class, one (1) Member of the Small Pumper Class, and one (1) landowner selected by majority vote of the landowners identified on Exhibit 4 (or their successors in interest) based on their proportionate share of the total Production Rights identified in Exhibit 4.
+18.1.1 Appointment and Composition: The Court hereby appoints a Watermaster.
+The Watermaster shall be a five (5) member board\\\ composed of one (1) representative each from AVEK and one (1) Public Water Supplier representative selected by District No. 40, Palmdale Water District, Quartz Hill Water District, Littlerock Creek Irrigation District, California Water Service Company, Desert Lake Community Services District, North Edwards Water District, City of Palmdale, City of Lancaster, Palm Ranch Irrigation District, and Rosamond Community Services District, and three (3) landowner Parties, composed of one (1) Member of the Non-Pumper Class, one (1) Member of the Small Pumper Class, and one (1) landowner selected by majority vote of the landowners identified on Exhibit 4 (or their successors in interest) based on their proportionate share of the total Production Rights identified in Exhibit 4.
 The United States may also appoint a non-voting Department of Defense (DoD) Liaison to the Watermaster committee to represent DoD interests.
 Participation by the DoD Liaison shall be governed by Joint Ethics Regulation 3-201.
 The opinions or actions of the DoD liaison in participating in or contributing to Watermaster proceedings cannot bind DoD or any of its components.